RohanNagar/thunder/README.md

 - `PUT` `/users`

-  The PUT endpoint is for updating users.
+  The PUT endpoint is for updating a specific user.
 The body of the request must be JSON that defines the StormUser that is being updated.
 All fields must be present in the JSON, or they will be overridden in the database as `null`.
 Additionally, the username of the user must be the same in order for the PUT to be successful.

 - `GET` `/users?username=Testy`